 COSS features two main session types: poster and concurrent.
-Two poster sessions and five concurrent sessions are scheduled for COSS 2020.
+Both session types will be shared in the asynchronous online COSS 2020.

-Concurrent sessions are 40 minutes long and feature oral presentations, artist’s talks, and performance talks.
-Two to four presentations compose each concurrent session, and multiple concurrent sessions occur across a number of rooms simultaneously.
-Sessions are interdisciplinary and presentations are grouped by themes that emerge from abstract submissions.
+Concurrent sessions feature oral presentations, artist’s talks, and performance talks.
 This year, COSS offers a variety of concurrent session formats.
 In addition to the Classic 15-minute presentation, presenters may choose the Panel, Nano, or Pecha Kucha format for their presentation.
 Concurrent session presentation formats are described below.

 CONCURRENT SESSION FORMATS – NEW!

-PECHA KUCHA (ペチャクチャ): 4, 400-second PowerPoint presentations followed by a brief Q&A. Students prepare 20 PowerPoint slides, each auto-timed for 20 seconds, and choreograph spoken word with each visual aid to tell a compelling story.
-This format may be an attractive option for individual presenters in any discipline.
-Example: https://www.youtube.com/watch?v=32WEzM3LFhw
+PECHA KUCHA (ペチャクチャ): 400-second PowerPoint presentations containing 20 PowerPoint slides, each auto-timed for 20 seconds, with spoken word choreographed with each visual aid to tell a compelling story Example: https://www.youtube.com/watch?v=32WEzM3LFhw